Written by Steven Moffat. Part 2 of the two-part finale to Series 8.

 - Heroic Sacrifice: Cyber-Danny and his army of Cybermen sacrifice themselves to remove the clouds covering the Earth.
 He then later relinquishes his one chance at resurrection to bring back the boy he killed as a soldier.

-- Heroic Self-Deprecation: The Doctor rejects the Mistress' claim that they're Not So Different by proclaiming that he is "an idiot with a box and a screwdriver".
+- Heroic Self-Deprecation: The Doctor rejects the Mistress' claim that they're similar by proclaiming that he is "an idiot with a box and a screwdriver".

 - Heroic Willpower: